Kazuo Inamori was born in Kagoshima, Japan in 1932.

 He became chairman of Japan Airlines ("JAL," now Japan Airlines Co., Ltd.) in February 2010 in order to rebuild the company's operations after bankruptcy.
 After serving as representative director and chairman of the company, he became chairman emeritus in April 2013, and honorary adviser in April 2015.

-In 1984, Inamori made a personal endowment to establish the non-profit Inamori Foundation, and became the president.
+In 1984, Inamori made a personal endowment to establish the non-profit Inamori Foundation, and became the president until June 2019, after which his title was changed to founder.
 At the same time, he created the Kyoto Prize, an international award presented by the Inamori Foundation each November to recognize individuals and groups worldwide who have made outstanding contributions to the betterment of the global community and humankind.